sagemath/trac_to_gh/Issue 7430.md

 # Issue 7430: include new version of sagenb (0.4.2)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7430

 Original creator: was